gatsbyjs/store.gatsbyjs.org/README.md

 ## Cheap Swag for All

-We sell our swag at pretty close to cost and we don’t charge shipping fees.
+We sell our swag at pretty close to cost (we round for easy math) and we don’t charge shipping fees.
 Grab a t-shirt or socks and show everyone your favorite blazing fast framework!